Photo: Josema Zamorano

 International Latino Book Awards, 2nd Place, Best Popular Novel CategoryDownload an Excerpt

-Retribution is awarded Second Place in the Best Popular Novel Category at the 2012 International Latino Book Awards in NYC.Read more...
+Retribution was awarded Second Place in the Best Popular Novel Category at the 2012 International Latino Book Awards in NYC.Read more...

 When Tania, a thirty-six year old Vancouver artist receives a letter suggesting that her biological father may not be the man she has always known as such, her world turns upside down.
 As she struggles to understand the implications of this news and delves into her family's complex past, Tania discovers the ultimate retribution that her life represents.